Operator logo

 • Reviewing and comparing data felt slow

-• Managers were asking for different scoring methods, capabilities, and requirements
+• Managers asked for different scoring methods, capabilities, and requirements

 • Lack of actionable feedback for agents being scored